Summary

 Detailed Description

-The Heat Balance model calculates cell temperature from heat generation and dissipation: where:- is ambient air temperature (°C)
+The Heat Balance model calculates cell temperature from heat generation and dissipation: where:- is the ambient air temperature in °C (from weather data)

-- is heat absorption coefficient (from module definition, typically 0.9)
+- is the absorption coefficient (from module definition, fraction of irradiance not reflected or transmitted, typically 0.9)

-- is module efficiency at STC (from module definition)
+- is the module efficiency at STC (from module definition)

-- is convective heat transfer coefficient (W/m²·K per m/s)
+- is the convective heat transfer coefficient in W/m²·K per m/s (from DC field definition)

 Module Surface Temperature